When Cathryn and Allen hit the “Launch” button on their “SELF Journal” Kickstarter campaign, they were confident it would be big.

 And there it is!
 Exactly how we built up a list from scratch to 3,235 in just 3 months using a few successful strategies.

-By building up a list we were able to get our full $15,000 funding in less than 28 hours and are now almost 500% funded with a few weeks to go.
+By building up a list we were able to get our full $15,000 funding in less than 28 hours, and achieved 20x our goal with $322,695 total sales by the end.

 Ready to grow your email list for your Kickstarter launch?